 Important: The more a support/resistance level is hit, the weaker it becomes.

-In order to increase the effectiveness of support and resistance we need to implement new solid trading tactics.
+To increase the effectiveness of support and resistance, we need to implement new solid trading tactics.
 Without using some filters, in the long run, support and resistance trading will not generate the desired results.

 I am proposing an unorthodox approach to trade support and resistance, which is based on fading retail stop losses.
 The support and resistance levels are not only used for entries, but they are also frequently used by retail traders as a place to hide their protective stop losses.